WebOrigami/docs/scrap/graphs.md

 (Glitch users: if your window isn't large enough to see a useful portion of the diagram in the Glitch preview pane, you can open the preview into its own window by clicking the `⋮` button above the preview, then selecting **Open in new window**.)

 <span class="tutorialStep"></span> In the browser preview, explore the graph diagram by clicking on the little circles or boxes.
 (Click Back to return to the diagram.)
-In Graph Origami, this diagrammatic view of your project can be a useful way to visualize and explore the graph you are building.
+In Web Origami, this diagrammatic view of your project can be a useful way to visualize and explore the graph you are building.

 The `public` folder graph in sitting inside a larger graph for the entire project.